BoredomExists/WorkDoneInSchool/README.md

 ## About Me

-I'm currently a senior at the University of South Carolina with a hobby of creating random projects, so I have a variety of experience.
+I'm currently a senior at the University of South Carolina with a hobby of creating random projects.

 ## Tech Stack